La Chaux-de-Fonds-based watchmaker, Angelus, announced an interesting new skeletonized flying tourbillon wristwatch this week.

 The caliber A-300 was designed as a skeletonized movement, from the start — not after the fact — the way many skeleton watches have been developed.
-This is beneficial as it was engineered with a dual-beamed plate and bridge design to provide strength despite the mainplate and bridges being reduced down to the minimal amount of materials.
+This is beneficial as it was engineered with a dual-beamed plate and bridge design to provide strength despite the mainplate and bridges being reduced down to a minimal amount of materials.
 The void that separates the two arms from these supporting elements is studded with jewels that accommodate the wheel axes.
 Each of the bridges and the mainplate have been treated with an ADLC coating to add contrast to the dial, which is important because skeleton designs often lose focus on telling the time well.

 The dark gray chapter ring (flange) around the edge marks the minutes (with yellow hash marks).
 A vibrant orange or blue-colored ring on top of the flange marks the hours.
 Steel, centrally mounted, flat-tipped hands, with a yellow-tipped minute, and orange or blue coordinated hour hand, indicate the current time.

 A notched bezel, with a circular-grained surface, and a slightly domed sapphire crystal, protect the dial side of the watch.
 The case flanks feature straight-grained brushing and the lugs are short and articulated and have been hollowed out — with polished bevels — providing a contrast to the mostly matte surfaces of the case.
 The Angelus emblem is engraved in the crown.
-Water-resistance is rated to 30 meters.

-A rubber strap, with a grade 5 titanium pin and buckle, in the same color as the dial accents, complete the sporty look of the Angelus U41 Vibrant Structure Tourbillon Skeleton.
+A rubber strap, with a grade 5 titanium pin and buckle, in the same color as the dial accents, completes the sporty look of the Angelus U41 Vibrant Structure Tourbillon Skeleton.
 (Ref.
 U41: 0TSBT.O01A – orange, Ref.
 U41: 0TSBT.U01A – blue)

 Limited edition of 25 pieces each.
 Retail is $34,400.